Flamanville Nuclear Power Plant: History

 During the 1970s, Flamanville was one of the proposed construction sites for the French civil nuclear program.
 A 1975 poll of local inhabitants showed 63.7% in favor of the project.

 Following a public inquiry, the formal declaration of public utility was published in 1977, in time for a January 1978 groundbreaking.
 The official start of construction was recorded as December 1979 for Unit 1 and May 1980 for Unit 2.
 First criticality was achieved in September 1985 and June 1986, with connections to the grid in December 1985 and July 1986 and full commercial operation in December 1986 and March 1987.

 Characteristics

 Units 1 and 2 are Generation II pressurized water reactors of hybrid design, with a nuclear island of type P4 and the conventional / turbine island of type P'4.

 The reactor coolant systems (reactor vessel, steam generators, reactor coolant pumps) were furnished by Framatome.
 The two turbine islands (steam turbines, turbogenerators, auxiliary systems, and secondary-side pumps) were provided by Alstom.

-Each reactor can produce 3,817 MWt.
-Gross electric power from the generator is 1,382 MWe, and net electric power, after station consumption, is 1,330 MWe, for a thermal efficiency of 34.8%.
+The reactors of units 1 and 2 can produce 3,817 MWt.
+Gross electric power from the generator is 1,382 MWe, and net electric power, after station consumption, is 1,330 MWe, with a thermal efficiency of 34.8%.
 In 2025, Units 1 and 2 employed approximately 1,100 EDF employees and contractors, and supplied more than half the electricity required in the Normandy region.